Lake Almanor Fishing Report

 But… the big difference is the salmon and trout will tend to hold over deeper/colder water, whereas the bass will be more shallow, especially during the summer.

-What to expect…
+What you can expect…

 It’s best to scan both sides of the point to see where the bait fish are relating to.

-Most of the time there are cuts, piles of boulders, and other features that create a ‘point on the point’ often hold fish.
-Furthermore, fishing the largest of boulders you can find in that area, as well as, the transition areas (areas that feature larger rock and turn into rocks of a smaller size.
+Furthermore, fishing the largest of boulders you can find in that area, as well as, the transition areas (areas that feature larger rock and turn into rocks of a smaller size).

 Located: south lake pain point